TDK74/YOLOv8_on_laptop/README.md

 I had no problems to deploy it on the CPU but I had some strugles and met defficulties to run it on CUDA (the graphical card).

+I also did certain refactoring of the code.

 # Setup Environment
 * Laptop: Fujitsu Celcius H780
 * Operating System: Windows 10 Pro x64